A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Preliminaries

 Both parties are allowed to share the aforementioned entangled state (Equation \ref{enst}) prior to the start of the game.
 Upon receiving her input, Alice is given two orthogonal vectors $v_1$ and $v_2$ from the set $V$.
 She then selects $d-2$ additional vectors, denoted by $v_3, v_4, \ldots, v_d$, which are not necessarily elements of $V$, such that the set $\{v_1, v_2, \ldots, v_d\}$ forms an orthogonal $d$-tuple.
 Subsequently, she performs a measurement on her share of the entangled state with respect to the basis $B_a$, which consists of these $d$ vectors after proper orthonormalization, if necessary.
 Similarly, Bob receives a single vector $v_\ell$ and selects $d-1$ additional vectors, again not necessarily from $V$, to complete an orthogonal $d$-tuple.
 He then performs a measurement on his share of the entangled state with respect to the corresponding orthonormal basis.

 After performing their respective measurements, we consider the probability that Alice obtains the outcome corresponding to $v_i$ ($i \in \{1,2,\ldots,d\}$) while Bob obtains the outcome corresponding to $v_\ell$.
 By following suitable mathematical computations as outlined in \cite{BBT05}, it can be shown that Bob measures $v_\ell$ if and only if Alice also measures $v_\ell$.
 Consequently, Alice and Bob assign the same color to the vector they have received in common, allowing them to win the game with certainty, without any communication between them.
 For our proposed protocol, we consider the pseudo-telepathy game with $d=3$, where $V = V^{\text{KS}}$ is a subset of $\mathbb{R}^3$.
 Originally, Theorem \ref{theorem} was proved using $117$ vectors \cite{KS90}.
-Later, Conway and Kochen reduced this to $31$ vectors grouped into $17$ orthogonal triples \cite{peres97}.
+Few modifications were done by reducing it to 37 vectors \cite{JB99}, 33 vectors \cite{jb96,KP95}.
+Later, Conway and Kochen reduced this to $31$ vectors grouped into $17$ orthogonal triples \cite{peres97} which we have used in our construction.

 In this work, we adhere to the fixed set of notations depicted in Table \ref{tab:notations}.
 Any additional symbols will be introduced and explained as they appear in the relevant sections.